aya49/202105_sfu_cmpt_127/assignments/03/README.md

 - In `t0img.c`, implement the integer array functions declared and specified in the supplied header file `t0img.h`.
 - Create a test driver program in file `t0.c` with a main function from which each of the functions in `t0img.c` are called (tested).
 Compile and execute your `t0img.c` (with stubs) and your test driver.

+A more verbose requirement for your test cases: for your tests, read the output requirement of each function in this document.
+For every situation, your function will need to return whatever is requested.
+Your test should be a series of mock input arguments representing the different possible inputs.
+Then you will have condition statements testing whether the returns are as requested.

 These functions would work around the following two user defined data structures (see `t0img.h`):

 ```C